 So it has also become straightforward to get around the rest of the city from Vesterbro.

-As previously mentioned, it is vital to stay away from the very cheap hotels at the start of Istedgade and Vesterbrogade.
-Few people will probably book these hotels when they see pictures and reviews, but I just wanted to warn you again.
+As previously mentioned, staying away from the very cheap hotels at the start of Istedgade and Vesterbrogade is vital.
+Few people will probably book these hotels after seeing pictures and reviews, but I wanted to warn you again.